Video doorbells are great for deterring criminal activity and capturing evidence if someone attempts to steal your parcels or break into your home.

 Can a Stolen Video Doorbell be Used?

+Yes, some doorbells can be used when they are stolen, but this is usually cheap video doorbells.
 Video doorbells from well-known brands such as Ring and Nest Hello are mostly useless when stolen as the manufacturer will black-list them.

-However thieves will often try to sell them on to unsuspecting victims rather than use them for their own purposes.
+However, thieves will often try to sell them on to unsuspecting victims rather than use them for their own purposes.